Prelude-SIEM-Contrib/prewikka-apps-inventory/README.md

 Once the source code downloaded:

-    cd prewikka-apps-inventory
-    cheetah-compile */templates/*.tmpl
     python setup.py install

 Then restart Prewikka.

-Depending on the app, you may need to activate it by visiting the Settings > Plugins page.
+You need to activate it by visiting the "?" > Apps page.

 ### License